kskuehn/NA-SITB_meta/README.md

 RMarkdown file for cleaning individual datasets.

 ## Processing and Analysis Scripts.Rmd:
-RMarkdwon file that contains scripts for processing individual data files and main antecedent and consequence analyses.
+RMarkdwon file that contains scripts for processing individual data files and analayzing main antecedent and consequence analyses.

 ## data/
 Data files to run analyses